If the issue you encountered is concerning our geolocation service please check out our geolocation troubleshooting guide and geolocation FAQ page.

 });");

-If-so provides javascript events that are fired after the Ajax content has been loaded, making it easy to initialize your content after it has been loaded:
+If-so provides javascript events that are fired after the Ajax content has been loaded, making it easy to initialize your content after the dynamic content has been loaded:

-Ifso_ajax_triggers_loaded – Fires when the dynamic content in all the If-So triggers present on the page has been loaded.
+Ifso_ajax_triggers_loaded – Fires when the dynamic content created using If-So triggers present on the page has been loaded.

 Ifso_ajax_conditions_loaded – Fires when the dynamic content in all of the If-So standalone condition widgets (Gutenberg, Elementor) present on the page has been loaded.